MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-html5.md

 > [!NOTE]
 > If you are unsure if you have the proper requirements for this activity, please consult the [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial.

-## Server and Domain
+## Server and domain

-As part of the requirements to set up your **PlayFab** authentication,  you must have a server with a valid domain to follow.
+As part of the requirements to set up your PlayFab authentication,  you must have a server with a valid domain to follow.
 If you do not have a registered domain and remote web server yet, please follow our [Running an HTTP server for testing](../../config/dev-test-live/running-an-http-server-for-testing.md) tutorial to run a local web server with a valid domain name.

 Throughout this guide, we will assume your domain is ['http://playfab.example'](http://playfab.example).

-## Registering a Facebook Application
+## Registering a Facebook application

 Start by navigating to the [Facebook Developer Portal](https://developers.facebook.com/).